kfryauff/tetris-akf/README.md

 ## Running

-1) Launch `server.js` and start the app from the Terminal:
+1) Launch webpack and `server.js` and start the app from separate terminal windows:

+    $ webpack --watch
     $ node server.js